puniverse/comsat/docs/index.md

 `AutoWebActorHandler` will additionally scan the classpath for classes with the `WebActor` annotation upon first use then and will automatically create `DefaultActorContextImpl`-based entries by instantiating and starting the appropriate actor (among detected ones) per client session.
 Its construction requires no arguments but a user-specified classloader and/or a map containing per-class actor construction parameters can be optionally passed in.

-Here's an example server setup using `AutoWebActorHandler` without construction arguments (have a look at `comsat-actors-netty` tests for more insight):
+Here's an example server setup using `AutoWebActorHandler` without construction arguments (have a look at `comsat-actors-netty`'s tests for more insight):

 ~~~ java
 final NioEventLoopGroup bossGroup = new NioEventLoopGroup(1);